nhsconnect/gpconnect/pages/integration/integration_sds_registering_endpoints.md

 Please see [System topologies](integration_system_topologies.html) for more information.

-### 2.3 Consumer - Use seperate MHS and AS endpoint records; not CMA style endpoints ###

-Consumers MUST NOT register entries in SDS as CMA (combined MHS and AS) style endpoints.
-This is because the MHS record for a consumer system MUST NOT have GP Connect interactions on the endpoint, whereas the AS record MUST - creating a CMA style endpoint will not allow this distinction to be made.

 ---

 ## 3. Provider specific SDS requirements ##

 {% include important.html content="These requirements apply to provider systems, including those that offer provider and consumer functionality within the same system" %}

-### 3.1 Provider - CMA type endpoint to be used ###
+### 3.1 Use CMA type endpoints ###

 In order to allow for practice specific routing using endpoint, all systems SHALL have a unique GP Connect Party Key and ASID per practice, registered in SDS as a "CMA type" endpoint.

 A CMA type endpoint refers to an endpoint which is a combined MHS system and accredited system endpoint.
 There will be a 1-1 mapping between an Accredited System (uniquely identified by an ASID) record and a Message Handling System (MHS) record.
 A single MHS record SHALL be associated with a given ASID and interaction ID.

-### 3.2 Provider - GP Connect Interaction IDs on MHS and AS records  ###
+### 3.2 GP Connect Interaction IDs on MHS and AS records  ###

 GP Connect Interaction IDs SHALL be registered on both MHS and AS records (using a CMA type endpoint).

 GP Connect [interaction IDs](integration_interaction_ids.html) on an MHS record indicate the Messaging Handling Server is a GP Connect provider.

-### 3.3 Provider - Provider systems who are also consumers use the same ASID and Party Key for both roles ###
+### 3.3 Provider systems who are also consumers use the same ASID and Party Key for both roles ###

 Provider systems which also offer consumer functionality SHALL use the same GP Connect Party Key and ASID for both provider and consumer roles.

-### 3.4 Provider - Format of Service Root URL ###
+### 3.4 Format of Service Root URL ###

 The *Service Root URL* for a given ASID SHALL be defined in the `nhsMhsEndPoint` attribute of the MHS record (i.e. the LDAP object of type nhsMhs).
 This URL SHALL be in the format described in [Service Root URL versioning](development_general_api_guidance.html#service-root-url) guidance.

 As described in the [API versioning](development_general_api_guidance.html#fhir-api-versioning) guidance, the practice's ODS code  SHALL be placed in the FHIR server root URL, and this SHALL match the value in the `nhsidcode` elements on the MHS and associated AS records.
 ODS codes which refer to clinical systems as a single entity SHALL NOT be used to provide routing.
-Practice specific ODS codes SHALL be used for routing purposes in the FHIR Server Root URL found in the NhsMhsEndPoint attribute of the MHS record.
+Practice specific ODS codes SHALL be used for routing purposes in the FHIR Server Root URL found in the `nhsMhsEndPoint` attribute of the MHS record.

 ### 3.5 nhsMhsEndPoint attribute SHALL contain the FHIR service root URL only ###